LAMINATING COLORECLAY

 Let them rest on a damp towel under plastic for at least an hour or two.
 It is that simple.
 This gives them both time to shrink back a bit at their own pace and to reach a matching humidity level.
 You will have to learn to judge how long to leave them by touch and experience.

 If one sheet is much dryer or wetter then wait until they are both the same.
-They do not have to be the same thickness, but waiting until they match in humidity will pay off.
+They do not have to be the same thickness, but wait until they match in humidity.

 When you think they are ready, gently place one piece on the other without stretching either piece … you might need a very light spritz of water but not too much.
 Gently roll over the piece to make sure you don’t have any air bubbles.
 Use a sharp point to burst any bubbles that might occur.